AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseFunctionBlock.md

 ```

-FunctionBlock:linkForward(NextFunctionBlock: FunctionBlockObject)
+BaseFunctionBlock:linkForward(NextBaseFunctionBlock: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* NextFunctionBlock: The next function block to be linked with the current function block.
+* NextBaseFunctionBlock: The next function block to be linked with the current function block.

 ### multipleLinkForward()

 ```

-FunctionBlock:multipleLinkForward(...: FunctionBlockObject)
+BaseFunctionBlock:multipleLinkForward(...: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* NextFunctionBlock: A variable number of next function blocks to be linked with the current function block.
+* NextBaseFunctionBlock: A variable number of next function blocks to be linked with the current function block.

 ### linkBackward()

 ```

-FunctionBlock:linkBackward(PreviousFunctionBlock: FunctionBlockObject)
+BaseFunctionBlock:linkBackward(PreviousBaseFunctionBlock: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* PreviousFunctionBlock: The previous function block to be linked with the current function block.
+* PreviousBaseFunctionBlock: The previous function block to be linked with the current function block.

 ### multipleLinkBackward()

 ```

-FunctionBlock:multipleLinkBackward(...: FunctionBlockObject)
+BaseFunctionBlock:multipleLinkBackward(...: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* PreviousFunctionBlock: A variable number of previous function blocks to be linked with the current function block.
+* PreviousBaseFunctionBlock: A variable number of previous function blocks to be linked with the current function block.

 ### unlinkForward()

 ```

-FunctionBlock:unlinkForward(NextFunctionBlock: FunctionBlockObject)
+BaseFunctionBlock:unlinkForward(NextBaseFunctionBlock: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* NextFunctionBlock: The next function block to be unlinked from the current function block.
+* NextBaseFunctionBlock: The next function block to be unlinked from the current function block.

 ### multipleUnlinkForward()

 ```

-FunctionBlock:multipleUnlinkForward(...: FunctionBlockObject)
+BaseFunctionBlock:multipleUnlinkForward(...: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* NextFunctionBlock: A variable number of next function blocks to be unlinked from the current function block.
+* NextBaseFunctionBlock: A variable number of next function blocks to be unlinked from the current function block.

 ### unlinkBackward()

 ```

-FunctionBlock:unlinkBackward(PreviousFunctionBlock: FunctionBlockObject)
+BaseFunctionBlock:unlinkBackward(PreviousBaseFunctionBlock: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* PreviousFunctionBlock: The previous function block to be unlinked from the current function block.
+* PreviousBaseFunctionBlock: The previous function block to be unlinked from the current function block.

 ### multipleUnlinkBackward()

 ```

-FunctionBlock:multipleUnlinkBackward(...: FunctionBlockObject)
+BaseFunctionBlock:multipleUnlinkBackward(...: BaseFunctionBlockObject)

 ```

 #### Parameters:

-* PreviousFunctionBlock: A variable number of previous function blocks to be unlinked from the current function block.
+* PreviousBaseFunctionBlock: A variable number of previous function blocks to be unlinked from the current function block.

 ### setFunction()

 ```

-FunctionBlock:setFunction(Function: Function)
+BaseFunctionBlock:setFunction(Function: Function)

 ```